International Military Tribunal for the Far East: Parole for war criminals movement

 On September 4, 1952, President Truman issued Executive Order 10393, establishing a Clemency and Parole Board for War Criminals.
-Its purpose was to advise the President regarding recommendations by the Government of Japan for clemency, reduction of sentence, or parole of Japanese war criminals sentenced by military tribunals.
+Its purpose was to "make the necessary investigation in, and advise the President" in matters relating to the "clemency, reduction of sentence, or parole" of those convicted by the International Military Tribunal for the Far East or other war tribunals created by the American government when such a decision was "required on recommendation by the Government of Japan".